 AmCham team continues to operate, and we are available on the phone, Microsoft Teams, WhatsApp, Zoom, and email to handle all your requests and issues.
 We’ve already started preparing a gradual and controlled exit from the quarantine, and you can check our Lockdown Exit Plan.
 The starting point for us will be the 4th stage of quarantine, in the Ukrainian Government's COVID-19 plan.
 We don't have an exact date for when that may be at the moment, but we are ready to start implementation once it is announced.

 We are proud of our member companies who continue donating money, providing services, medical equipment, and essential goods.
 Please, visit our Members’ News page for more details.
 Articles marked with #biz4good sign tell how Chamber members support the country and society during the coronavirus outbreak.
-We also encourage you to participate in our project Adopt a Hospital Ward.

 Impact on Business: